Idem sonans

 In Latin it means "sounding the same."
 Some examples are Seagrave/Segrave, Hutson/Hudson, Coonrad/Conrad, Keen/Keene, and Diadema/Deadema.

+In the reported cases, the doctrine usually comes up in civil cases involving enforcement of judgments, in which a purported judgment debtor or another person claiming to have a higher-priority lien against the debtor's assets argues that a judgment is unenforceable against them because the judgment debtor's name was misspelled.
+The doctrine also comes up in criminal cases in which the defendant claims that the operative pleading failed to adequately identify one or more persons (usually the defendant or the victim).

 United Kingdom

 Under UK jurisdiction, there has been little judicial activity in this area.
 The old judgment of R v Davis provides: